-The Private Housing (Tenancies) (Scotland) Act 2016 comes into force on 1st December 2017.
-It will introduce the new Private Residential Tenancy which will replace Assured and Short Assured Tenancies in Scotland from the effective date.
+The Private Housing (Tenancies) (Scotland) Act 2016 came into force on 1st December 2017.
+It introduced the new Private Residential Tenancy which replaced Assured and Short Assured Tenancies in Scotland from that date.
 Existing Assured and Short Assured tenancies will continue unaffected.

 The new Private Residential Tenancy (PRT) offers significant security of tenure to tenants.
 The no-fault eviction basis available under the Short Assured Tenancy regime will not apply.
 PRTs will not have an end date and cannot be terminated at the landlord's instigation unless there is a ground for eviction.
 In effect, PRTs will be open-ended whereas tenants will be entitled to terminate the tenancy by giving 28 days notice to the landlord, or any other notice period specified in the tenancy agreement.

 In order to instigate recovery of the property, the landlord must serve on the tenant a prescribed notice called a 'Notice to Leave' specifying one or more of the 18 grounds set out in the Act and the date on which the landlord expects to be able to apply to the Tribunal for an eviction order.

 Tenants must be given a minimum period of notice before the eviction action can commence.
 The period is 28 days if the tenant has lived at the property for less than 6 months or if the tenant conduct grounds apply.
 In all other cases, the notice period is 84 days.

 If the tenant fails to vacate at the end of the notice period, the landlord can apply to the First-tier Tribunal (Housing and Property Chamber) for an eviction order.